Ottoman Iznik Tiles

 Hurrem Sultan’s Tomb (Wife of Suleiman I)

-Peak of Iznik Tiles: Mimar Sinan Period
+Peak of the Iznik Tiles: Mimar Sinan Period

 Iznik workshops in this era managed to furnish their tasks with extra creativity and even add new colors to tiles to make them more alluring and glamorous.
 Heavily produced as blue and white, tiles were added turquoise in 1530 and olive-brown and light purple colors were added in 1540.
 Finally, in 1550s, tomato red was used and this color caught on since it represented abundance and richness.

-Best Examples of Iznik Pottery In Istanbul
+Best Examples of Turkish Pottery in Istanbul

 The best tile examples in the colors mentioned can be seen in Hürrem Sultan, or Roxelana, Mausoleum; Rüstem Paşa Mosque and Selimiye Mosque.
 In Harem of Topkapı Palace, Privy Room of Murad III is another place where you can see the examples of this artistic richness.